NixOS/rfcs/rfcs/0148-pipe-operator.md

 It is left-associative and has a binding strength weaker than function application:
 `a |> f |> g b |> h` = `h ((g b) (f a))`.

-## `builtins.pipe`

-`lib.pipe`'s functionality is implemented as a built-in function.

-The main motivation for this is that it allows to give better error messages like line numbers when some part of the pipeline fails:
-Currently `lib.pipe` internally uses a fold over the list, therefore any type mismatches will give a trace which points into `lib.fold`, leaving the user without the information at which stage of the pipeline it failed.
-(This is less of a problem when used in packages, but significant enough that currently, `lib.pipe` unfortunately should not be used in the implementation of any library functions.)
-This could probably be fixed within Nixpkgs alone, however not without incurring a significant performance penalty for using "reflection".
-A built-in operator would be able to provide this more detailed error information basically for free.

-Additionally, it allows easy usage outside of Nixpkgs and increases discoverability.

-While Nixpkgs is bound to minimum Nix versions and thus `|>` won't be available until several years after its initial implementation, it can directly benefit from `builtins.pipe` and its better error diagnostic by overriding `lib.pipe`.
-Elevating a Nixpkgs library function to a builtin has been done several times before, for example `bitAnd`, `splitVersion` and `concatStringsSep`.

 # Examples and Interactions
 [examples-and-interactions]: #examples-and-interactions